tetu-jpg/Superstore/README.md

 # Sales data analysis project

-The project works on sales and profit data of superstore or retail company.
+The project analyzes sales and profit data of superstore or retail company.

 #main tasks performed are:-